Aalesund-Techschool/all-about-testing/exercise-3.md

 particular class/method may have overlapping code.
 To make the arrange code more DRY, we can utilize the `@Before` annotation provided by JUnit.

 :pencil2: Refactor the common arrange code into a method.
+Observe what is common in all tests (Setup method.
+Tip: You can initialize the class you are testing as a field variable in the test class).
 :pencil2: Add the `@BeforeEach` syntax to the method.
 :pencil2: Run the tests to make sure they still pass.
 :book: Observe that the `@BeforeEach` annotated method runs before each test (the tests still passes, as before).